 The impact of the coronavirus is being felt by virtually every industry.

-The COVID-19 pandemic, which amassed 541,200 cases and caused 24,700 deaths globally as of March 27, has led to the disruption of everyday life, with local governments enacting strict measures to contain the virus’ spread.
+The COVID-19 pandemic has led to the disruption of everyday life, with local governments enacting strict measures to contain the virus’ spread.

 New York Gov. Andrew Cuomo and New York City Mayor Bill de Blasio have made such orders to prohibit large gatherings, including closures of restaurants, bars, gyms, nightclubs and other businesses.
 These measures have affected myriad fashion and beauty businesses, many of which are now closing their doors for an indefinite period of time.